-Pacific Investment Management Co.’s Neel Kashkari said the Federal Reserve is likely to start a third round of quantitative easing as BlackRock Inc. (BLK)’s Robert Doll said the central bank will wait to see whether the economy weakens more.
+Pacific Investment Management Co.’s Neel Kashkari said the Federal Reserve is likely to start a third round of quantitative easing as BlackRock Inc. (BLK:US)’s Robert Doll said the central bank will wait to see whether the economy weakens more.

 “The economy is slowing,” Kashkari, who heads global equities at Newport Beach, California-based Pimco, said today at the Bloomberg Asset Management Summit in Boston.
 Worsening unemployment, lower equity prices and the risk of shocks coming out of the euro region suggest the Fed will act, he said.

 U.S. stocks rose today and the dollar weakened as reports on inflation and jobless claims fueled speculation that the Fed will discuss stimulus efforts at its meeting next week.
 Jobless claims unexpectedly climbed by 6,000 to 386,000 in the week ended June 9, the Labor Department said today.
 The U.S. economy expanded at a 1.9 percent annual rate in the first quarter, the Commerce Department reported May 31, down from its prior estimate of 2.2 percent.

 The Standard & Poor’s 500 Index rose 0.9 percent to 1326.07 at 11:40 am in New York.
 The dollar weakened against 15 of 16 major peers.

 Doll, who plans to retire as BlackRock’s chief equity strategist, said regulators would have to see significantly weaker economic growth or a “bust in the euro” before they act to stimulate the economy with another round of bond purchases.

 “QE3 is for an emergency,” Doll said today.
 “The Fed wants us to know there is an insurance policy if we need it,” he said.